eslint-functional/eslint-plugin-functional/docs/rules/prefer-tacit.md

 const bar = foo(1, 2, 3); // But if `f` accepts more than one parameter then it isn't.
 ```

-Note: Enabling this option is the only way to get this rule to report violations in an environment without TypeScript's typing engine avaliable (e.g. In Vanilla JS).
+Note: Enabling this option is the only way to get this rule to report violations in an environment without TypeScript's typing engine available (e.g. In Vanilla JS).

 ### `assumeTypes.allowFixer`